Beginnings is professionally managed by the following team:

 Bethany has a Bachelor of Social Work Degree and is delighted to be a part of the Beginnings team as a birth parent counselor.
 Bethany is an adoptee and adoptive parent which makes the work of Beginnings very close to her heart.
 Bethany began her career employed by a government agency working with at risk children and then training and mentoring prospective adoptive and foster families.
 Bethany feels privileged to work at Beginnings in the small family like environment, which prioritizes doing the very best work while honouring and respecting the wishes and best interests of our families.

-Joyce has served as Director for Beginnings Family Services – Pregnancy Care Centre Woodstock since 2010 and has a big love for the work of Beginnings and the clients who walk through our doors.
+Joyce has served as the Director of the Beginnings Woodstock Pregnancy Care Center since 2010, and in 2020 became also the Director of the Beginnings Guelph Pregnancy Care Centre.
+She has a big love for the work of Beginnings and the clients who walk through our doors.
 Joyce holds a Bachelor of Arts degree in Advertising and brings over 15 years of experience in fundraising, business and event management, and working with non-profit organizations.
 Prior to joining Beginnings Family Services, Joyce held the position of VP for Operations for Tronco Advertising Company, Inc. in the Philippines.
 She has also served on the advisory board of various national youth groups and organizations in the Philippines, including her local chapter of the Far East Broadcasting Company (FEBC).
 Joyce and her husband are the proud parents of two energetic little boys.

 MSW, RSW, INFERTILITY COUNSELLING & EMBRYO DONATION CONSULTANT